cubee-cb/linux-gaming-compat/DENT-FEDORA43.md

 - To skip the intro videos:
   - [How-to](https://steamcommunity.com/sharedfiles/filedetails/?id=570542665).
 This uses the `dropzone` folder to replace the intro video with an empty file.
   - Launch options: `gamemoderun %command% --vfs-fs dropzone --vfs-archive patch_win64 --vfs-archive archives_win64 --vfs-archive dlc_win64 --vfs-fs`

+### [Borderlands 3](https://store.epicgames.com/en-US/p/borderlands-3) (Epic Store via Heroic)
+- Complains about being unable to save the settings.
+  - I forgot what I did to fix it, and if the fix was consistent.